dbarbuzzi/tvd/README.md

 ## Prerequisites

-* You must have [ffmpeg](https://www.ffmpeg.org/) available on your path regardless of platform.
 * If building from source, you must register a new app on the Twitch Dev site to get your own client ID
   * Provided releases have an embedded client ID
 * You must have an active auth token from an account sign-in